dingliu/grp-session-arm-template/README.md

 │   ├── // hello-app code and Docker file. (from GKE example) │   └── ...
 └── local-demo
-    ├── // Local demo used during the group session.
+    ├── // Local demo used during the group session └── ...
-    └── ...
 ```